 Kevin Street spoke of his experience using heroin, and the moment he reached out for help at Uniting’s Medically Supervised Injecting Centre (MSIC) in Kings Cross.

 “I put my hands up and said I’ve had enough and I want treatment and they [MSIC] moved at the speed of light to get me into treatment,” Mr Street said.

 “I do know that my life would have been a lot different to what it is today if we had decriminalised the possession and use of drugs earlier on and it would have helped remove the stigma.
 It would have helped me ask for help earlier on in the piece.”

-Prof. Allison Ritter, Director of the UNSW Drug Policy Modelling Program unpacked the detail of the discussion paper and said removing criminal penalties for the personal use of drugs is smart policy, grounded in evidence.
+Prof. Allison Ritter, Director of the UNSW Drug Policy Modelling Program unpacked the detail of the discussion paper.
+She said removing criminal penalties for personal use of drugs is smart policy, grounded in evidence.